 In my current work, I have been focusing on photo composites.
 In my composites, I try to synthesize new realities and surreal images.
 I use these images to tell stories for which pictures are the best way to reach the viewer.

 I’ve also been drawn to nature, broadly defined, everything from landscapes and wildlife.
 I’ve found that pictures can create close ups of nature, putting wild things seemingly as close as our fingertips.

 My photos have been displayed in Toronto City Hall, Queen’s Quay Terminal, and mounted as signpost art in an exhibition on Queen’s Quay and Bay Street in Toronto.
-I have had photos published in Now Magazine, Lake Superior Magazine, The Globe and Mail and The Toronto Star.
+I have had photos published in Now Magazine, Lake Superior Magazine, The Globe and Mail, The CBC and The Toronto Star.
 My work has appeared in group exhibitions.
 I have been awarded grants by the Ontario Arts Council for materials for visual arts and exhibition assistance.